Algorithmic Persuasion with Evidence: Preliminaries

-We discuss a selected subset of our most interesting contributions in the main part of the paper, all other results are given in the Appendix.

-For the constrained delegation problem, we show two interesting non-trivial approximation results.
-For degree-2 states, we propose a semidefinite-programming algorithm to compute a 1.1-approximation.
+For the constrained delegation problem, we show two interesting non-trivial approximation results in Section~\ref{subsec: approximations for delegation}.
+For instances with degree-$d$ states we give a $(2-\frac{1}{d^2})$-approximation algorithm via LP rounding.
+For degree-2 states, we propose a SDP-based algorithm to compute a 1.1-approximation.
 To the best our knowledge, this is the first application of advanced results from the SDP toolbox in the context of information design, as well as mechanism design.

-For instances with degree-$d$ states we give a $(2-\frac{1}{d^2})$-approximation algorithm via LP rounding.
+We discuss tractable special cases in Section~\ref{subsec: efficient cases in delegation}.~\citet[Theorem 7]{Sher14} shows that in instances with foresight the optimal decision scheme can be found in polynomial time by solving a network flow problem.
+Unique rejects and degree-1 accepts are special cases, so the same result holds.
+For proof of membership, the optimal decision scheme is very simple.
+In case of laminar states or laminar signals, the instance does not necessarily fulfill the conditions of foresight.
+In both cases, we provide new polynomial-time algorithms based on dynamic programming.

 For constrained persuasion, the strong hardness arises from deciding which action should be preferred by the receiver for each signal.
-It holds even in several seemingly special cases with degree-1 accepts, degree-1 rejects and degree-2 states.
+It holds even in several seemingly special cases with degree-2 states and degree-1 accepts or degree-1 rejects.
 As a consequence, good approximation algorithms can be obtained only in significantly more limited scenarios than for delegation.
 For unique accepts, we prove strong \classNP-hardness (i.e. there is no FPTAS unless \classP = \classNP) and provide a polynomial-time approximation scheme (PTAS).
+In contrast, for unique rejects, the problem can even be solved in polynomial time.